 A SafeKit mirror cluster with file replication at byte level provides a simple high availability solution to critical database applications.
 The SafeKit software implementing a mirror cluster runs either on Windows, Linux or AIX (even Windows 7 and 8).
 It implements synchronous real-time byte-level file replication.
-The resulting solution is working like a replicated mirror SAN but without the costs and the complexity of hardware failover cluster.
+The resulting solution is working like a cluster connected to a replicated mirror SAN but without the costs and the complexity of hardware clustering solutions.

 The mirror cluster is a primary-backup high availability solution.
 The application runs on a primary server and is restarted automatically on a secondary server if the primary server fails.

 The software data replication is configured at the file level with the name of the file directories to replicate.
 The directory can contain database files or flat files.
 With synchronous byte-level file replication, this architecture is particularly suited to providing high availability for back-end applications with critical data to protect against failure.

 SafeKit provides a generic mirror module to build a mirror cluster as presented in the following video.
 You can write your own mirror module for your application.
 Microsoft SQL Server, MySQL, Oracle are examples of mirror modules.
 And from a mirror module, you can also replicate a full Virtual Machine with automatic failover inside an Hyper-V cluster.
 Note that this article explains the difference between VM HA vs Application HA.

 Server 1 (PRIM) runs the application.
 Users are connected to the virtual IP address of the mirror cluster.
 SafeKit replicates files opened by the application in real time.
 Only changes made by the application in the files are replicated across the network, thus limiting traffic (byte-level file replication).

 With a software data replication at the file level, only names of file directories are configured in SafeKit.
 There are no pre-requisites on disk organization for the two servers.
 Directories to replicate may be located in the system disk.